Cluster Management

 Accessing the Keycloak Console

-- Click on the cluster card to view details
+- Click on any cluster to open its detail page

-Click on any cluster card to access the cluster details page:
+- Click on the cluster card to open the detail page

 Accessing Cluster Logs